 For example, if you can see 2 buses and 6 people walking by, you could ask your child, ‘what’s 6 x 2?’.
 The possibilities for questions are truly endless!

 Support learning with technology

-DoodleTables is available as part of a DoodleMaths subscription, available in the Apple AppStore, Google Play Store and Amazon Appstore.
+DoodleTables is available as part of a DoodleMaths subscription, available via our website, in the Apple AppStore, Google Play Store and Amazon Appstore.

-For more times tables tricks, check out our other blogs:
+For more times tables tricks, be sure to check out our other blogs: